Transport and Equilibrium in Non-Conservative Systems: Introduction

 for some $\lambda^{\dagger} > 0$.
 Moreover, the same type of estimate holds for the $L^{2}$--squared difference with the stationary solution:

 for some $\sigma > 0$. \end{thm}

 Moreover we also have:

-\begin{thm} The equation (Eq.(\ref{GCD})) induces a natural distance $\mathbb D(\cdot, \cdot)$ defined, at least, on $L^2$ Borel measures which are bounded below.
-Furthermore, there is a discretization scheme of the JKO--type associated with this distance which converges to the continuum evolution.
+\begin{thm} Equation \eqref{GCD} induces a natural distance $\mathbb D(\cdot, \cdot)$ defined \b{(at least) for Borel measures which have an $L^2$--density with respect to Lebesgue measure and are bounded below.} Furthermore, there is a discretization scheme of the JKO--type associated with this distance which converges to the continuum evolution.
 In particular, we have exponential decay in $\mathbb D(\cdot, \cdot)$:

 where $\lambda^\dagger$ and $\sigma$ are the same as in the statement of the main theorem. \end{thm}

 It is (re)emphasized that the convergence rate is uniform in volume; hence this result may be regarded as a requite first step for the -- as of yet unformulated -- infinite volume study of these fluids.